ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 5. ⚡️ Optional: For 🦙 *[WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516)* 🦙 integration:
     - Install the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile)
     - Configure the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile) so that the 2ⁿᵈ line of its output file is the full filename of the currently playing song.
-    - This allows instant no-resource any-computer access to the location of which song file is currently playing in [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516), allowing us to have commands that operate on "whatever song we are currently listening to" from any computer in the household. 🦙
+    - This allows instant no-resource any-computer access to the location of which song file is currently playing in [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516), allowing us to have commands that operate on “whatever song we are currently listening to” from any computer in the household. 🦙
       - Currently doesn't work if the music is paused, but a future update to the WinAmpNowPlayingToFile plugin is headed down the pipeline

 &nbsp;